PGnem/HPC-tools-task2/README.md

 ./a.out N
 N is the size of A and BIG
 i'll modify the code (one day) to separate those 2 paramaters

+everyone can use this code for anything he want. i don't care not sure the code work in 100% of case